vickygx/Fritter/README.md

 I ended up choosing c) because it gives the most flexibility in adding in new features related to followers/followees (such as showing filtered newsfeed as I describe below, showing a list of followers, showing a list of followees) and because it is very simple in both creation, editing and access.

+Here is what getting a filtered newsfeed entails:
+It simply requires:
+	- Find all Relationships where those you followed is the followee.
+	- Use that list as a query for finding messages with owner as those usernames.
+Thus, the implementation is quite easy with this design.

 4) Schema for implementing retweeting
 I decided to just add another attribute to the Tweet schema (parent) because the very essence of a tweet and a re-tweet is quite similar.
 It means their message content is the same, and there is someone it comes from.
 We can copy over the message quite easily, and now we just need to hold the parent information which is the new attribute.
 Having them have the same schema means that a re-tweet still has all the same functionalities as a tweet (can edit, delete, etc) quite easily without much additional implemenetation.